eduardosilva218/SalaryCalculator/README.md

-# salary_calculator
+# Salary calculator

-Program to calculate the salary of an hourly employee.
+My first project in Flutter, this is a program to calculate the salary of an hourly employee.
 Enter hours worked, amount of hours worked and discounts.

 ## Getting Started